Holly Pond, Alabama: Education

-Holly Pond High School is the town's main high school for grades 9-12.
+Holly Pond High School is the town's main high school for grades 9–12.
 As of 2022, enrollment is 338 students.
 Holly Pond native and 2003 graduate of HPHS, Dr. Nate Ayers, serves as principal.
 Holly Pond competes in AHSAA Class 2A athletics.
 The school's mascot is a Bronco.

-Holly Pond Middle School is the town's middle school for grades 6-8.
+Holly Pond Middle School is the town's middle school for grades 6–8.
 It was established in 2008 by the Cullman County Board of Education.

 Holly Pond Elementary School is the town's elementary school for grades K-5.
 The current principal is Karen Sparks.

-All schools are part of the Cullman County Board of Education and have a common campus in central Holly Pond.
+All schools are part of the Cullman County Schools and have a common campus in central Holly Pond.